Group Spike and Slab Variational Bayes: Numerical experiments

-To evaluate the performance of the methods four different metrics are considered: (i) the $\ell_2$-error, $\| \widehat{\beta} - \beta_0 \|_2$, between the true vector of coefficients and the estimated coefficient $\widehat{\beta}$ defined as the posterior mean where applicable, or the maximum a posteriori (MAP) estimate if this is returned, (ii) the area under the curve (AUC) of the receiver operator characteristic curve, which compares true positive and false positive rate for different thresholds of the group posterior inclusion probability, (iii) the marginal coverage of the non-zero coefficients, which reports the proportion of times the true coefficient $\beta_{0, j}$ is contained in the marginal credible set $\{ j : \beta_{0, j} \neq 0 \}$, (iv) and the size of the marginal credible set for the non-zero coefficients, given by the Lebesgue measure of the set.
-The last two metrics can only be computed when a distribution for $\beta$ is available i.e. via MCMC or VB.
-The $95\%$ marginal credible sets for each variable $j \in G_k$ for $k=1,\dots,M$ are given by:
+To evaluate the performance of the methods, four different metrics are considered: (i) the $\ell_2$-error, $\| \widehat{\beta} - \beta_0 \|_2$, between the true vector of coefficients and the estimated coefficient $\widehat{\beta}$ defined as the posterior mean where applicable, or the MAP estimate if this is returned, (ii) the area under the curve (AUC) of the receiver operator characteristic curve, which compares true positive and false positive rates for different thresholds of the group posterior inclusion probability, (iii) the marginal coverage of the non-zero coefficients, which reports the proportion of times the true coefficient $\beta_{0, j}$ is contained in the marginal credible set $\{ j : \beta_{0, j} \neq 0 \}$, (iv) and the size of the marginal credible set for the non-zero coefficients, given by the Lebesgue measure of the set.
+The last two metrics can only be computed when a distribution for $\beta$ is available, i.e., via MCMC, VB, \red{or debiasing}.
+For MCMC and GSVB, the $95\%$ marginal credible sets for each variable $j \in G_k$ for $k=1,\dots,M$ are given by:

 where $\alpha_{\gamma_k} = 1 - \frac{\alpha}{\gamma_k}$ and $\Phi^{-1}$ is the quantile function of the standard Normal distribution.